Ocean: Geography

 The entire ocean, containing 97% of Earth's water, spans 70.8% of Earth's surface, making it Earth's global ocean or world ocean.
 This makes Earth, along with its vibrant hydrosphere a "water world" or "ocean world", particularly in Earth's early history when the ocean is thought to have possibly covered Earth completely.
-The ocean's shape is irregular, unevenly dominating the Earth's surface.
-This leads to the distinction of the Earth's surface into a water and land hemisphere, as well as the division of the ocean into different oceans.
+The ocean's shape is irregular, unevenly dominating Earth's surface.
+This leads to the distinction of Earth's surface into land and water hemispheres, as well as the division of the ocean into different oceans.